 Each of our best personal qualities has a practical application in our daily lives which can't be measured by a standardized test.
 So which ones stand out above others?
 Which personal qualities matter most?
 Let's take a closer look at some of them, at least.

 7 Best Personal Qualities That Matter

 As you explore the following personal qualities, think about their practice.
 What makes them so valuable to us and to others, and to our students?
 Most of all, how can our students benefit from a deeper awareness of them?

 Why can't it be measured?
 Simply put, it must be encouraged.
-The classroom experiences we provide as teachers plant the desire for lifelong learning in our students, so how we teach inspires that curiosity as much as what we teach.
-Learning something new gives us pride, and a sense of accomplishment.
+The classroom experiences we provide as teachers plant the desire for lifelong learning in our students, so how we teach inspire that curiosity as much as what we teach.
+Learning something new gives us pride and a sense of accomplishment.
 When rewarded with encouragement along with new knowledge, curiosity develops naturally.

 It takes all kinds of people to create a world.
 Everyone has a story, and some of these stories can be very sad.
 Henry Wadsworth Longfellow had this to say about compassion:

 “If we could read the secret history of our enemies, we should find in each man's life sorrow and suffering enough to disarm all hostility.”

 Why can't it be measured?
 You can no more measure compassion than you can count the stars.
 Taking its measure, however, is no more than a matter of perception.
 We either seem compassionate to people or we don't—it depends on who is judging us at the time.

 In the end, the most important thing for our children to know about compassion is this: when we find it most difficult to use is when we must seek to use it most.

 What is fundamentally 'right' and 'wrong' is the essential consideration here.
 As a society, we will always be conflicted to varying degrees about this as individuals, and our opinions will vary dramatically.
 That's fine, as long as we can make it a healthy and meaningful discussion.